 - Cereal products

 Calcium is needed for the healthy development of your baby’s bones and teeth.
-This important nutrient helps to build your baby’s skeleton as they grow and will make up around 2% of their body weight by the time they are an adult.
+This important nutrient helps to build your baby’s skeleton as they grow24.

 Most of your baby’s calcium intake comes from milk, whether they’re breastfeeding or formula feeding.
-Cows’ milk also contains calcium but isn’t suitable for babies under 12 months old, due to its lower levels of iron.
+Cows’ milk also contains calcium but isn’t suitable as a main drink for babies under 12 months old25.

 - Milk, cheese and other dairy foods